klutchell/dnscrypt-proxy-docker/README.md

 docker run -p 53:5053/tcp -p 53:5053/udp klutchell/dnscrypt-proxy

 # run dnscrypt proxy server with configuration mounted from a host directory
+# note that the files in the configuration directory '/path/to/config' must be
+# readable by world, or owned by nobody:nogroup, and the directory itself must be
-# note that the files must be readable by world, or owned by nobody:nogroup
+# writeable by world, or owned by nobody:nogroup
 docker run -p 53:5053/udp -v /path/to/config:/config klutchell/dnscrypt-proxy
 ```